 [Editor’s note: An earlier version of this article was published in June 2019.
-We are presenting it again here as part of our summer 2019 Best of Brick week.]
+We are presenting it again here as part of our holiday 2019 Best of Brick week.]

 Elizabeth Stone, the managing agent at Stone Realty Management, says the protections may backfire.
 "We are going to require guarantors or just reject the tenants outright.
 So those that have lower incomes are going to miss out because landlords are not going to take the risk," she says.

 A lease guarantor is someone who lives in the tri-state area and earns an annual salary of around 80 times the monthly rent.
 Another option is an institutional guarantor like Insurent (a Brick Underground sponsor), which charges renters a fee for the service, usually 70 to 85 percent of one month's rent for U.S. renters and 90 to 110 percent of one month's rent for international renters without U.S. credit history for the 12 to 14 month lease.

 Ever thought about applying to an affordable housing lottery?
 You probably already qualify.
 Affordable housing programs have expanded to include a wide range of low through middle household incomes.
 5203 Center Blvd in Long Island City is the newest luxury rental building with an affordable housing program.
 Find out if you qualify here and apply before the lottery closes on August 16th.

 What's the difference between a security deposit and last month's rent anyway?

 Your security deposit covers the cost of repairing damages to your apartment, while your last month's rent is pretty much what it sounds like.
 The two are not supposed to be interchangeable.